 Frozen Embryos – Straw

 Depending on how many embryos you have you might want to freeze only two together, or if you only a small number of embryos you may wish to freeze each separately.
+My clinic gives each embryo their own straw, but this is not the case at other clinics.

 Speak to your doctor about this and then make sure they relay your wishes to the embryologist.